López pitches White Sox past Athletics 3-2

 Oakland pulled within one when Chad Pinder and Marcus Semien scored on third baseman Ryan Goins’ two-out error in the ninth.
 But Alex Colomé struck out Khris Davis with the bases loaded to earn his 23rd save in 24 chances.

+“It was a frustrating night,” Oakland center fielder Mark Canha said.
+“But it shows the character of our team.
+We always seem to do that and fight back in the ninth.”

-The A’s got another solid performance from Roark, but dropped to 2-3 on its weeklong stay in Chicago.
-The Athletics, who are in the mix for an AL wild card, lost two of three against the Cubs before winning 7-0 in the series opener against the White Sox on Friday.
+The Athletics got another solid performance from Roark, but dropped to 2-3 on their weeklong stay in Chicago.
+The A’s, who are in the mix for an AL wild card, lost two of three against the Cubs before winning 7-0 in the series opener against the White Sox on Friday.

 Roark (7-8) allowed three runs and six hits in 6 2/3 innings in his second start since he was acquired in a trade with Cincinnati on July 31.
 The right-hander, a Wilmington, Illinois native who played college ball at the University of Illinois, won his Oakland debut last Sunday, working five effective innings in a 4-2 victory over St. Louis.

+“I just felt like I got beat,” Roark said.
+“It was a pitcher’s duel for the most part and López came out on top.”

-Chicago had a 2-0 lead when manager Rick Renteria pulled López after he walked Stephen Piscotty with one out in the seventh.
+Chicago had a 2-0 lead when Renteria pulled López after he walked Stephen Piscotty with one out in the seventh.
 López was saluted with a standing ovation from the crowd of 27,026 as he walked toward the dugout.

 A pair of two-out walks loaded the bases for Pinder, who sent a pinch-hit drive off Aaron Bummer toward the gap in right-center.
 But Jon Jay made a sliding, over-the-shoulder grab to rob Pinder of extra bases.

-Bummer waited in front of the dugout to greet Jay as he came in from the outfield after the terrific catch.
+Bummer waited in front of the dugout to greet Jay as he came in from the outfield after the terrific catch .
 The White Sox also turned three double plays in their fifth win in seven games.

 Jiménez connected for his 19th homer in the fifth, sending a solo drive over the wall in right-center.
 The crowd celebrated with their bobbleheads commemorating the rookie’s first career homer April 12 against the New York Yankees.